hasanghaffari93/llm-apps/README.md

-# LLM App Collection
+# LLM Apps

-This project is a collection of applications leveraging Large Language Models (LLMs) for various tasks such as chatbots, document summarization, and retrieval-augmented generation (RAG).
+This project includes applications leveraging Large Language Models (LLMs) for various tasks such as chatbots, document summarization, and retrieval-augmented generation (RAG).
 The applications are built using LangChain and LangGraph for the backend processing and Streamlit for the UI.

 ## Features
 ### Chatbots
-- Support for multiple LLM providers (`OpenAI` and `Groq`)
+- Support for multiple LLM providers (e.g. `OpenAI` and `Groq`)
-- Model selection for each provider:
-    - `OpenAI`: `gpt-4o-mini`, `gpt-4-turbo`, `gpt-4o`
-    - `Groq`: `llama3-70b-8192`, `llama3-8b-8192`
 - Message history with auto-trimming
 - Audio capabilities:
   - Voice input using OpenAI's `Whisper` for speech-to-text